techidaily/site-ai-vdieo-software/source/_posts/2024-approved-best-apps-for-making-reaction-video.md

 ### 6\.
 Any GIF Animator

-[Any GIF](https://any-gif-animator.en.softonic.com/)converter app's simple and powerful design can instantly convert your favorite movies into interactive GIFs.
+[Any GIF](https://any-gif-animator.en.softonic.com/) converter app's simple and powerful design can instantly convert your favorite movies into interactive GIFs.
 It can play a variety of file types, including WEBM, ASF, MPG, FLV, and AVI.
 The greatest aspect is that this program also enables users to import media files from optical storage devices such as DVDs and even analyze camera-captured displays.
 Users may easily select frame rate start and finish time markers, and complex text overlays, loops, and resolution effects are available for customization.

 ![any-gif](https://images.wondershare.com/filmora/article-images/2022/06/any-gif.jpg)